Battle of Ragusa: Background

+Opposing forces

+Ribera's fleet was composed by 17 galleons.
+It included the 50-gun flagship Nuestra Señora de la Concepción, with 200 men; the 31-gun Almirante with 150 men; the Santa María de Bisón, the San Juan Bautista, the San Pedro and the Nuestra Señora de la Misericordia, with 30 guns and 100 men each; the Nuestra Señora de Trapani and the Perla, with 24 gun and 94 men each; the Sansón, the San Miguel and the San Ambrosio, with 77 men and 20 guns; the Águila Imperial, the Diamante, the Nuestra Señora del Carmen, the Santa María de la Buena Ventura, the Tigre and the Mauricio, along which the patache Santiago.

+Venier's armada was almost four times bigger, comprising 18 galleons, 34 galleys and six galleasses, as well as 16 Albanian barks.
+On paper, the odds favored heavily to the Venetian side, but their fleet had the disadvantage of being crewed mostly by conscripted merchants and foreign mercenaries.

 Battle

-On 21 November, Ribera and his 15 galleons faced against Venetian admiral Lorenzo Venier at the head of a large half-moon formation of 18 galleons, 34 galleys, 6 galleasses and 18 Albanian barks.
+On 21 November, Ribera found Venier forming a large half moon with his armada.
 Despite the encounter, both fleets remained cautious and night fell with them still observing each other.
 Ribera was in a bad position, as the absence of wind rendered the galleons immobile while the currents slowly separated them, while Venier fielded galleys which could row freely against him and capitalize on the chance.
 However, Venier was aware of the reputation of the Spanish navy and marine infantry and opted to wait for daybreak.
 Ribera meanwhile sent captain Diego Duque de Estrada in a felucca to exchange messages between the Spanish ships and remind them they would be at advantage in case of being boarded.
 Duque was shot at by Venetian boats and his pilot was killed.

 At daybreak of November 22, wind finally arose and allowed Ribera to reagroup his ships.
 Venier ordered his fleet to advance, but his flagship received fire and he ordered to turn back to the previous formation.
 Ribera then caught them off guard by chasing him in his own flagship, the Nuestra Señora de la Concepción, so quickly that the rest of Spanish ships could not follow him immediately.
 The Nuestra Señora entered deep into the Venetian formation, but Ribera had ordered his crew to hide and pretend the ship was unmanned, with the consequence that the Venetians believed it was some kind of explosive fireship and rushed to get away from it.
 In the attempt, the large Venetian fleet fell into chaos, which Ribera capitalized on to fire all of his artillery, causing much damage.